zum Inhalt springen

 In the topologically-protected surface states of topological insulators, the orientation of electron spin is perpendicularly locked to the momentum.

-Topological insulators are a new class of materials where an insulating bulk state supports an intrinsically metallic surface state that is “topologically protected” by time reversal symmetry.
-Intriguingly, the resulting metallic surface state is helically spin-polarized (i.e., right- and left-moving electrons carry up and down spins, respectively) and consist of massless Dirac fermions (i.e., the energy of quasiparticles is linearly dependent on the momentum).
-Those peculiar properties of the surface state open exciting new opportunities for novel spintronics devices with ultra-low energy consumptions.
-Professor Ando is one of the pioneers of the research field of topological insulators, and his pedagogical review article (http://journals.jps.jp/doi/pdf/10.7566/JPSJ.82.102001) provides a good introduction to this new field.
+Topological insulators are an exotic class of materials where an insulating bulk state supports an intrinsically metallic surface state that is “topologically protected” by time reversal symmetry.
+In this topological surface state, right- and left-moving electrons carry opposite spins, which is the key property to realize topological superconductivity when such electrons are made to form Cooper pairs.
+Professor Ando is one of the pioneers of the research field of topological insulators, and his pedagogical review article (http://journals.jps.jp/doi/pdf/10.7566/JPSJ.82.102001) provides a good introduction to this field.

 What is Topological Superconductor?